rclone/rclone/MANUAL.md

 Sync `/home/local/images` to the Google Photos, removing any excess files in the album.

-    rclone sync -i /home/local/image remote:album/newAlbum
+    rclone sync --interactive /home/local/image remote:album/newAlbum

 ### Layout

-As Google Photos is not a general purpose cloud storage system the backend is laid out to help you navigate it.
+As Google Photos is not a general purpose cloud storage system, the backend is laid out to help you navigate it.

 The directories under `media` show different ways of categorizing the